What attributes, skills and knowledge do we want children to have when they leave Willow Tree?

 Willow Tree is currently working towards developing ‘Teaching for mastery’ in our maths curriculum.
 Teaching maths for mastery is a transformational approach which stems from research into high performing Asian nations such as Singapore.

 An important feature of teaching for mastery is that the whole class works on the same topics at broadly the same pace, with lots of time and practice in each topic before moving on.
 An idea is carefully introduced and formed, then reinforced by lots of practice over a series of lessons.
 This enables children to develop a deep and long-lasting understanding of the concepts being taught.

-Each lesson is divided into distinct parts: an anchor task, guided practice and independent practice.
-During the anchor task, children work in groups on a problem from the textbook.
-During guided practice, children work through further questions from the textbook with a partner but under the guidance of the teacher, to practise an idea that has been developed in the anchor task.
+Each lesson is divided into distinct parts: an explore task, guided practice and independent practice.
+During the explore task, children work in groups on a problem from the textbook.
+During guided practice, children work through further questions from the textbook with a partner but under the guidance of the teacher, to practise an idea that has been developed in the explore task.
 The final section of the lesson is independent practice, where the children work in their own workbook to apply the ideas taught that lesson.

 Within a mastery curriculum, the differing abilities of the children within our school will be catered for through the questioning and scaffolding individual pupils receive in class as they work through problems.
 Children who grasp ideas quickly and confidently will be challenged through more demanding problems which deepen their knowledge of the content.
 Where children are struggling, they will receive intervention to support them to keep pace with their peers.

 For more information, please feel free to talk to the staff in school or visit the ‘Maths - No Problem!’ website, which includes a range of information and videos about the ideas behind the scheme’s approach.